 In this digital world, no one is safe.
-In the past year alone, traditional retailers like Sears have experienced the full impact of digital transformation.
+In the past few years alone, traditional retailers like Sears have experienced the full impact of digital transformation.
 And today, other industries like financial services, healthcare, real estate, travel, and energy are beginning to worry about their future survival.

 A recent study produced by consulting firm Innosight predicts that nearly 50% of the current S&P 500 companies will be replaced over the next 10 years.

 With all the challenges companies are facing from digitization and automation, it is safe to say that creative thinking, acting more audaciously, and coming up with innovative ideas has become the key to success.

 The following tools will guide you towards fostering innovation and creativity within your company and help you get the most out of your talented and creative employees: